Think like a software tester.

 ******************************Suggested readings and Finding Resources

 This is obviously only a partial list of suggested readings.
-A lot of books have been written for software testers And about thinking in general in recent years.
+A lot of books have been written for software testers and about thinking in general in recent years.

 • Lateral Thinking by Edward de Bono.